 A significant opportunity exists for charity lottery operators to tap into individuals’ desire to be charitable and convert non-players, highlighting the positive impact of their support.

 In addition to this, 17% of current players cite the knowledge that lotteries support good causes as an influence on their purchasing decision: there’s a clear possibility to boost altruistic players’ participation in lottery draws by increasing awareness of the difference they can make by joining in.

 Operators can highlight the positive impact of charity lotteries via marketing campaigns and digital platforms that foreground the good causes behind them.
 Lotteries themselves are excellent generators of positive, emotionally engaging content, providing valuable material for inspirational case studies and success stories.

 Our charity lottery service

 The urge to play the lottery may fluctuate from draw to draw, but the human desire to make a difference is always there.

 This prize-led form of acquisition and income-generating approach is proving to be a very effective method for growing a supporter base.

 Woods Valldata is an experienced charity lottery provider with an industry-leading offering.
 Our comprehensive charity lottery service includes multi-channel recruitment, digital and mobile integration, player management, and compliance.

 We have an exciting suite of Lottery products which facilitate over 250k players every week and can cater for charities both small and large.
-One of which is proving to be very popular: The Foundation Lottery was designed to make the fundraising benefits of a weekly lottery more readily available and affordable for small to mid-sized charities.

 Interested?
 Get in touch today and find out how we can help you.